 - make transparent wholesale retail prices and internal transfer prices to the MCA, whenever such information is requested by the said Authority, without prejudice to the generality of regulation 14(2); and to - make available accounting records to the MCA, including data on revenues received from third parties, whenever such information is requested by the said Authority, without prejudice to the provision of articles 4(10) to (14) of the MCA Act.

-Unless otherwise directed by the MCA, Vodafone, GO and Melita shall keep the existent methodology on how to implement accounting separation.
+Unless otherwise directed by the MCA, Vodafone, GO and Melita shall keep the existent methodology on how to implement accounting separation and the same level of accounting separation.

 4.5.5 Price control